Can Cats Eat Peaches? What You Need to Know!

 When to Feed Peaches to Your Cat

-While peaches can be a healthy addition to your cat’s diet, they should never be treated as anything more than a treat.
+While peaches can be healthy additions to your cat’s diet, they should never be treated as anything more than treats.
 Peaches have natural sugars and carbohydrates that are not necessary for your cat and that could negatively impact their health if they make up too much of their diet.
-Peaches should be offered on occasion, as a reward or to cool off on a hot sunny day.
+Peaches should be offered only on occasion, as a reward or to rehydrate on a hot sunny day.

 Your cat needs no more than ¼ of a peach at any given time.
 It is important to thoroughly clean the peach or even remove the skin to minimize the chance that your cat will be exposed to toxins like pesticides and fertilizers.
 Cut up the peach into small chunks, and offer your cat a couple of chunks at a time.
 You can store the leftover chunks in a storage container for later use.